xSpool – File spooler

 Examples

-- 1. A character application cannot call the vpxPrint dll but can create an .xpr file,
+- 1. A character application cannot call the vpxPrint dynamic library but can create an .xpr file,

 - 2. The creation of the .xpr file can be done in batch,

-- 3. The .xpr file can be created by a system different from Windows, Linux for example.
+- 3. The .xpr file may be created by a different system (legacy applications in character mode).

 How it works